 HBZ is incorporated in Switzerland as a Bank and Securities Dealer, duly regulated by the FINMA.
 The Bank is held through a Swiss holding company, Gefan Finanz AG ("Gefan").
 All of the shares of Gefan are held by a trust, The Habib Bank AG Zurich Master Trust (the "Master Trust").
-The Master Trust has 4 beneficiaries which are 4 family trusts owned by Habib Family members.
+The Master Trust has 4 beneficiaries which are 4 family trusts.
+Credit Suisse Trust Limited, Guernsey, acts as trustee for all the trusts in the overall structure.
+The primary beneficiaries/protectors of the 4 family trusts are: Muhammad H. Habib, Zahida Habib, Rafiq M. Habib and Fatemah Habib Gokal.